Orbifold Open/Closed Correspondence and Mirror Symmetry: Toric geometry and constructions

 In general, starting with a pair $\cX_\pm$ differing by a toric crepant transformation and corresponding framed branes in them, the corresponding 4-orbifolds also differ by a toric crepant transformation.
-We defer a more careful treatment of the compatibilty between the open/closed correspondence and toric wall-crossings, as well as implications for the Crepant Transformation Conjecture, to future work (see also \cite[Section 1.6.4]{LY21}).
+See also the subsequent example.